rezashkv/unlearn-ft/README.md

 Config files for all pruning ratios can be found in  [the configs directory](configs).

+### 4. Baselines

+The code for reproducing the baseline results is provided in the [baselines folder](baselines).
+See the run.sh file in each baseline folder.

 ## Image Generation

 To generate images from the finetuned models, use the slurm scripts: